m0ru/rri-vu-presentation/slides-content.md

 Note:
 * terror tuesday: weekly time in the POTUS' schedule for approving targeted assassinations
-* targeted assassinations from: all the above, frankreich, the UK
+* targeted assassinations executed by: all the above, france, the UK
 * quellen: [16], [17], [18]

 <!-- the drone-strike on family vid  - Nope, too graphic/depressing -->